CONCRETE COMMITMENTS

 The proposal: a statutory environmental right as a unifying legal standard

 I argue that a statutory right to a clean, healthy, and sustainable environment could function as a unifying legal standard for the built environment.
 The value of the right is not symbolic.
 Properly framed, it supplies what current governance lacks: a coherent baseline that can anchor duties across multiple regimes and make climate delivery justiciable.
-The right operates as a standard-setting mechanism with three effects:

 Episode 1 - Why Decarbonising Buildings Matters